San Jose Police Brutality Lawyers

 District Attorneys hold the strongest hand in deciding which cases should be prosecuted or dismissed.
 They should refuse to charge cases brought by officers who repeatedly violate the rights of community members and report their reasons to the press and the public to assure full transparency.
 For example, Derek Chauvin, convicted of killing George Floyd, had 18 complaints filed against him.
 That’s why the City of Minneapolis paid a record $27 million to settle the wrongful death claims by the Floyd family.
 That’s the lesson.

 Lawsuits based on police brutality involve both personal injury and civil rights claims.
 Police misconduct lawsuits demand a very experienced lawyer.

-When taking on a police department, you need lawyers highly respected in their community with a track record of collecting millions for their clients in difficult cases.
+When taking on a police department, you need lawyers who are highly respected in their community and have a track record of collecting millions for their clients in difficult cases.

 Call our police misconduct attorneys if you have been brutalized or abused by police officers.

 Alexander Law Group, LLP, attorneys are available to answer questions and share our knowledge of the law and the results of our experience.
 Our goal as San Jose personal injury lawyers is to make a difference for our clients.

 Every day, we deal with a range of issues that most people do not encounter until after an injury or death occurs.
 We are committed to providing our clients and the public with information on protecting their rights.
 Call 888-777-1776 or contact us online to schedule a consultation to discuss how we can help you.